NangoHQ/nango/docs/docs/contribute-api.md

 :::

 :::info
-Verify if some [Connection Metadata](./reference/core-concepts.md#metadata) should be captured during the OAuth flow.
+You can configure some [Connection Metadata](./reference/core-concepts.md#metadata), which is additional metadata that you want to capture during the OAuth flow and store in the Connection.
 :::

 ## Step 1: Add your new provider to `providers.yaml`